 Episode 2 : Up next!

-Up on the next episode, I’m going to rebuild the leeboards since they are quite weak, and it finally broke-off on the beach when I was landing the kayak.
+Up on the next episode, I’m going to rebuild the leeboards since they were quite weak, and it finally broke-off on the beach when I was landing the kayak.

 More videos on how I build this inflatable kayak’s sailing kit from scratch coming soon.
 So subscribe to our YouTube channel and stay tuned! 😉